seafooood/andrew-seaford.co.uk/content/posts/servers/postgresql/install/index.md

++++
-# How To Install PostgreSQL on Unbuntu
+title = 'How To Install PostgreSQL on Ubuntu' date = 2024-09-12T08:24:04+01:00 draft = false
++++

+PostgreSQL is a powerful, open-source relational database management system used by developers worldwide.
+In this tutorial, I’ll walk you through the process of installing PostgreSQL on an Ubuntu system.

 ## Installation